aadamsx/meteor-web-app-test/README.md

 }
 ```

-This token is your Bearer token that you can use for all subsequent Web API calls (when this is implemented).
+This token is your Bearer token that you have to use for all subsequent Web API calls.
 .

 ## Debugging Web API: